1hbb/TSP-Optimization/README.md

 # INSTALLING & USING #

 No setup required.
-There is 4 folder in Project folder.
+There is 4 folder in "Project" folder.

 1) "Intellij IDEA" for direct open with Intellij IDEA.
 2) "NetBeans" for direct open with Apache Netbeans.
 3) "Eclipse" for direct open with Eclipse IDE.
 4) There is an executable java program named "Prolab-2-1.jar" in the "JAR" folder.
+   You can run by double click.